Electoral Commission (New Zealand): History

-Formation of the Electoral Commission
+Formation

-The Electoral (Administration) Amendment Bill, passed unanimously by Parliament 19 May 2010, established a new independent Electoral Commission which was given overarching responsibility to administer elections.
+The Electoral (Administration) Amendment Bill, passed unanimously by Parliament on 19 May 2010, established a new independent Electoral Commission which was given overarching responsibility to administer elections.

-The Electoral Commission, which took over the responsibilities of the Chief Electoral Office and the previous Electoral Commission, was formed on Friday 1 October 2010.
+The Electoral Commission, which took over the responsibilities of the Chief Electoral Office and the previous Electoral Commission, was formed on 1 October 2010.

-On 1 July 2012 the statutory responsibilities of the Electoral Enrolment Centre of New Zealand Post were transferred to the commission in accordance with the Electoral (Administration) Amendment Act 2011.
+On 1 July 2012, the statutory responsibilities of the Electoral Enrolment Centre of NZ Post were transferred to the commission in accordance with the Electoral (Administration) Amendment Act 2011.

-Previous Electoral Commission
+Previous incarnation

 The previous Electoral Commission of New Zealand (1993–2010) was a governmental body responsible for administering certain aspects of the country's electoral system.
 It was an independent Crown entity, not part of any larger department or Ministry, and was established under the Electoral Act 1993.
 It worked alongside two other bodies, the Chief Electoral Office and the Electoral Enrolment Centre.

 The four primary functions of the previous Electoral Commission were: